NataliaNadolna/NataliaNadolna/README.md

  - Python
  - PyTorch

-## My education
+## My recent projects

-- MSc in Computer Science
-- BSc in Electronics
+## Contact
+I am open to take part in diverse project.
+If you are interessted in collaboration, please contact me via:
+- mail: nat.nadolna@gmail.com

 <!--
 **NataliaNadolna/NataliaNadolna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.